 6. Airline Ticket Reservation: Just like your place of accommodation, you don’t have to pay for an actual flight ticket just yet.
 Even the embassies discourage people from doing this until they already have a visa.
 What you need to present is an airline ticket reservation and I got mine from Flightreservationforvisa.com.
 For this, I paid, ₱1,390 ($26.35).

 7. Passport: If your passport is expiring soon, best to renew it before applying for a Schengen visa.
 It should be valid for 3 more months beyond the date of your departure from the Schengen area.
 It means that if your flight back home from Europe is in January and your passport is expiring in April For example, your passport is no longer valid for Schengen application.
 Also, bring your old passport if there is any.
 In my case,

 8. Travel History: One of the proofs that you are a good tourist is your travel history.
-Make a photocopy of all the pages of your passport with stamps and visa.
-If the visa is printed as in the case of Australian visa, bring a hard copy of it.
+Make a photocopy of all the pages of your passport with stamps and visas.
+If the visa is printed as in the case of an Australian visa, bring a hard copy of it.

 10. Birth Certificate: If you are married, you need to show your marriage certificate, but for single people, a copy of birth certificate will suffice.

 11. Passport-sized photo: I brought two but they only require 1 piece of 45 mm x 35 mm photo for the application form.
 Wear a collared shirt when getting your photo taken, in a white background.
 Make sure your ears are showing and not covered by your hair.
 Your head must be on a level with the camera, and as much as possible, do not smile.